 The Green phase is usually crucial and it sets the path for the rest of the game.
 You need to take a few well-timed losses and a bit of luck with the hazards.
 As you only draw a couple of fighting cards, there’s not much ability-combining going on yet.
 I find this part a bit tedious and wish you would start out slightly stronger.

 Yes, deciding which hazard to fight is important, as it sets you up for the rest of the game.
 It’s also vital to keep track (counting cards) of what is still left in your deck, but still, the early stages are not the most exciting part of Friday.

 It’s when you have built your deck a bit (Yellow and Red phase), that Friday comes alive.
 You can now take on more difficult hazards and draw more fighting cards, which gives you a lot more options on your turn.

 It’s when you have five cards in front of you, some of them with special abilities, and you’re still a few points short of defeating the hazard, the fun begins.
 Now you have to decide which abilities to use.
 Adding life is straightforward, but destroying, exchanging, and drawing cards is not.
 Often you will have to gamble on your life tokens for extra cards.

-This combining is even more pronounced in the final fights against the pirates.
+This combining of elements is even more pronounced in the final fights against the pirates.
 It’s when I find the game most enjoyable to play.
 You have to use the synergy between the cards: doubling strengths, copying abilities, destroying useless cards, and so on.
-It gets quite complicated and very enjoyable- I found the thought process and mechanics of these final fights very similar to the brain-burning in Mage Knight.
+It gets quite complicated and very enjoyable – I found the overall pacing, thought process, and mechanics of these final fights very similar to the brain-burning in Mage Knight.

 That is if you manage to survive that long in the first place.
 Life tokens go away quickly and there are never enough of them.
 Drawing a +2 life card feels relieving, but losing 5 against a tough hazard feels equally devastating.